linode/docs/docs/guides/development/python/mock-testing-python-unittest-library/index.md

 ### Instantiate a New Mock Object

 Working with a mock is different from working with standard objects.
-A mock can perform assertions, create a consistent result, or look for side effects.
+A mock can perform assertions, create a consistent result by setting object methods to a particular value, or look for side effects that result from making particular calls.
 However, a mock isn’t real code.
-When you work with a mock, what you always get is a mock object that can be accepted in a variety of ways.
+A mock object behaves like a "real" object, but doesn't alter your code.
 The following steps go through some mock basics so you can visualize what a mock does.
 The following steps go through some mock basics so you can visualize what a mock does.

 {{< note >}}
 The steps in these sections are all performed in your computer's Python interpreter.
 To access the Python interpreter, issue the following command: